fern-primer/primer-api/README.md

 This repository contains

-- Stytch's Fern API Definition which lives in the [definition](./fern/api/definition/) folder
+- Primer's Fern API Definition which lives in the [definition](./fern/api/definition/) folder
 - Generators (see [generators.yml](./fern/api/generators.yml))

 ## What is in the API Definition?

 The API Definition contains information about what endpoints, types, and errors are used in the API.
-The definition is broken into smaller files such as [magic-links.yml](fern/api/definition/magic-links.yml).
+The definition is broken into smaller files such as [payment-method.yml](fern/api/definition/payment-method.yml).

 In order to make sure that the definition is valid, you can use the Fern CLI.